MattJin19/yzjin.github.io/_pages/about.md

  * Quality Assurance
  * Computer Vision

 My hobby includes hiking, natural language learning(English, Spanish, Japanese, and a little Korean), reading novels and traveling.
-The pronunciation of my name in phonetic spelling is tɕīn ɥæ̌n ʈʂɤ́ː.
+The pronunciation of my name in phonetic spelling is ɥæ̌n-ʈʂɤ́ː tɕīn.

 ⠄⠄⠄⠄⠄⠄⠄⠄⠄⠄⠄⠄⠄⢀⣤⣶⣶⣶⣤⣄⡀⠄⠄⠄⠄⠄⠄⠄⠄⠄⠄⠄⠄⠄
 ⠄⠄⠄⠄⠄⠄⠄⠄⠄⠄⠄⠄⣠⣿⣿⣿⣿⣿⣿⣿⣿⣦⠄⠄⠄⠄⠄⠄⠄⠄⠄⠄⠄⠄